mebusy/notes/dev_notes/AI_CS188.md

     - solutions at various depths
 - **Number of nodes** in entire tree?
     - 1 + b + b² + ... + bᵐ = O(bᵐ)
-- **Complete**: Guaranteed to find a solution if one exists?
-- **Optimal**: Guaranteed to find the least cost path?
-- Time complexity?
-- Space complexity?

 <h2 id="62a9189e6707b0db89f80a7a5bb6c15e"></h2>